This article describes how to configure workspaces for subscribers, who might be using one or more services available from Citrix Cloud.

 To disable workspace integration for a service

 Disabling workspace integration blocks subscriber access for that service.
-This does not disable the workspace URL, but subscribers will no longer have access to data and applications from that service in Citrix Workspace.
+This doesn’t disable the workspace URL, but subscribers can’t access data and applications from that service in Citrix Workspace.

 - Go to Workspace Configuration > Service Integrations.

 - Select the ellipsis button next to the service and then select Disable.

 - When prompted, click Confirm to acknowledge that subscribers won’t have access to data or application from the service.

 This section describes how you can customize the appearance of workspaces by updating themes in Configuration > Customize > Appearance.

 Themes allow you to configure your workspace colors and logos.
 Logos must meet the required dimensions to avoid appearing distorted or resulting in an error message.